 December in Istanbul sees the start of winter, with cold temperatures and wet weather.
 The average temperature is just 8C, with highs of 10C and overnight lows of 6C or below.
 Those parts of the province furthest from the sea experience more considerable continental influences, and the drop in temperature overnight will therefore be much more pronounced.
-It’s not uncommon for temperatures to fall below freezing at this time, and there may even be a few inches of snow (on average, December sees around 2 snow days each year).
+It's not uncommon for temperatures to fall below freezing at this time, and there may even be a few inches of snow (on average, December sees around 2 snow days each year, two less than January).

 This is already mid-season in the ski resort of Uludag, a few miles south in Bursa province, where thanks to the mountain's 2543m elevation, visitors can expect perfect cold, snowy ski conditions.
 Lake-effect snow from the Black Sea is common in Istanbul, although difficult to forecast, and is often quite heavy.
 It will also almost certainly be foggy and overcast on several days of the month, and most mornings.
 The coldest temperature ever recorded in December is -7C in Kartal, in the south-west part of the province, and cold temperatures are combined with shorter days (just five hours of sunshine each day on average).

 It's a similar story across the country.
 In the south of Turkey, Alanya is only slightly warmer with average temperatures of 12C and highs of just 17C.
 However, in the south it's very unlikely there will be any snow.